skabber/PushIO_API/libraries/python/pushio/README.txt

 Also, we support server side de-duping, scheduled notifications, and don't deliver after optional parameters:

 	notification = Notification(message="Hello, Sports in 5 minutes from now")
-	categories = "Sports"
+	query = "Sports"
-	pushioAPI.sendCategoryPushNotification(notification, categories, dedup_key="SportsAlert1234", deliver_at=pushioAPI.secondsFromNow(5*60), not_after=pushioAPI.secondsFromNow(10*60)))
+	pushioAPI.sendQueryPushNotification(notification, query, dedup_key="SportsAlert1234", deliver_at=pushioAPI.secondsFromNow(5*60), not_after=pushioAPI.secondsFromNow(10*60)))

-You can also get some reporting information about your categories and notifications:
+You can also get some reporting information about your query and notifications:

 	from pushio import *
 	api = pushio.API("Your App ID", "Your Service Secret", debug=False)